MythicAgents/orthrus/README.md

 Once installed, restart Mythic.

 Orthrus uses Apple's Push Notification Service to send messages to the target device.
 For this reason, we need to configure APN push certificates.
-Some of the options for this can be found at (Understanding MDM Certificates)[https://micromdm.io/blog/certificates/].
+Some of the options for this can be found at [Understanding MDM Certificates](https://micromdm.io/blog/certificates/).

-In my opinion, (mdmcert.download)[https://mdmcert.download/] is the easiest way to do this, as long as you're able to adhere to their ToS.
-Full instructions for getting the APN certs this way can be found (here)[https://github.com/micromdm/micromdm/wiki/mdmcert.download].
+In my opinion, [mdmcert.download](https://mdmcert.download/) is the easiest way to do this, as long as you're able to adhere to their ToS.
+Full instructions for getting the APN certs this way can be found [here](https://github.com/micromdm/micromdm/wiki/mdmcert.download).

 Instead of running the `mdmctl mdmcert upload` command manually, put the certificates in the `C2_Profiles/mdm/certs/` folder, as `apn.pem` and `apn.key`.